 Registration & Checking In

-- On the day of surgery, you will arrive at the Howard County General Hospital main entrance.
+- On the day of surgery, you will arrive at the Johns Hopkins Howard County Medical Center main entrance.
 A surgical scheduler will call with your arrival directions and our registration team will assist you upon your arrival.

 - You should arrive no later than two hours before your scheduled surgery time.